 Many people only get Starcraft for the multiplayer ability.
 Interestingly, the free-to-play Starter Edition of StarCraft II includes full access to the Terrans... but only the Terrans, and only on certain maps/match types.

 Left 4 Dead has grafitti all over the maps to give subtle cues on what had happened before the survivors arrived without giving too much away.
 However, most people prefer to just blaze through the maps and kill zombies.

-Soulcalibur II is one of the few titles (if not the only major release) to sell more on the Gamecube than the Xbox or Playstation 2.
-Why?
-It included Link as a playable character.
+Soul Calibur II is one of the few titles (if not the only major release) to sell more on the Gamecube than the Xbox or Playstation 2.
+The reason is because it included Link as a playable character.

-Let's be honest here, people: No-one cares about the storyline or gameplay or anything of Bullet Witch, you just want to shoot stuff.
+Few care about the storyline or gameplay or anything of Bullet Witch, most just want to shoot stuff.